 A 401(k) also offers the advantage of an employer-matching contribution.
 This is essentially free money that you can use to grow retirement wealth.
 With an indexed universal life insurance policy, you’re responsible for paying all of the premium costs.

-IUL vs 401k: Tax Treatment and Withdrawals
+IUL vs. 401k: Tax Treatment and Withdrawals

-Another big difference between the two centers on tax treatment and withdrawals.
 With an indexed universal life insurance policy, you can borrow against the cash value at any time.
-You’ll pay no capital gains tax on loans and no penalties unless you surrender the policy completely or fail to repay what you borrow.
+No capital gains tax on loans or penalties apply unless you surrender the policy or fail to repay your loan.
 Death benefits pass to your beneficiaries tax-free.

 The rule of 55 also allows for penalty-free withdrawals from 401(k) plans.
-This rule allows you to withdraw money from your 401(k) without the added penalty if the withdrawal occurs in the year that you turn 55 and only if you separate from your employer.
-You cannot use this rule to make penalty-free withdrawals from an old 401(k) with a previous employer.
+This rule allows you to withdraw money from your 401(k) without the added penalty if the withdrawal occurs in the year that you turn 55.

 When to Consider IUL as a Supplement to a 401(k)